yongjun21/st-scrolly/docs/react/README.md

 ::: danger
 **`slideIndex` should never be used together with `enter`/`exit` in the same expression.** `enter(slideIndex, d)` is an anti-pattern will lead to unexpected outcome.
 Always use a fixed slide index for each `enter`/`exit` call.
 :::

+## FAQs

+### Why can't I use `vh` for slide height?

+An often encountered bug for new users is the `slideIndex` jumping unexpectedly from one value to another when using scrolly on an Android browser.
+This is almost always the result of setting slide height based on `vh`.
+We will breakdown how this problem arises:

+1. User swipes to scroll down on an Android browser.
+2. Default behavior on Android is to collapse the address bar to free up more screen space
+3. This happens not only at the top of the document but anyway within the document (scroll up expand address bar, scroll down collapse address bar).
+4. As address bar collapses, `window.innerHeight` increases and correspondingly `vh` increases.
+5. Since slide height is defined using `vh`, every slide will have their height increased.
+6. `slideIndex` is computed using scroll offset and slide heights. `scrollPosition` remains but the increased slide heights push down all the trigger points.
+7. Hence `slideIndex` jumps to a lower value.

+The solution obviously is to change slide height to a static value (eg. 800px).
+We believe there is no good stylistic reason to size slide according to window height.
+Even though we use a `div`, **slide** is really an abstract construct, it is a container to mark out the position of scene transition.
+Unless `background-color` applied on the container, user will not be able to any difference.
+Granted there are cases where we want slide height to be **at least** window height.
+In this case we should set slide height to a sufficiently big number (eg. 1200px) and include a `min-height: 100vh;` to handle edge case of very large display.
+On most mobile platform, the min height constraint will not be breached and slide height is effectively static.